Do You Need Planning Permission For An Oak Porch?

 • Ground Floor Area – The footprint (ground floor area) of the porch should not exceed three square metres.
 This should be measured externally, if the footprint within the frame is three square metres or more, planning permission will be required.

-• Distance From Boundary – In common with other types of extension, no porch should be less than two metres from the ‘boundary of the curtilage’ of a house and the highway.
+• Distance From Boundary – No porch should be less than two metres from the ‘boundary of the curtilage’ of a house and the highway.
 This is the edge of the enclosed grounds surrounding the house, usually separated from surrounding properties by a wall or fence.
 The term ‘highway’ includes all public roads, byways, bridleways or footpaths.
-These are only guidelines and your local planning authority should be consulted as they may define the legal boundary of the property differently.
+These are only guidelines and your local planning authority should be consulted.

 Building Regulations